mat-kie/event_bridge/README.md

 ## Configuration

-The macro supports two attribute on the enum:
+The macro supports two attributes on the enum:

 - `#[forward_to_trait(TraitName)]` (required)